cybertec-postgresql/pgwatch/docs/tutorial/custom_installation.md

 ### Detailed steps for the Config DB based "pull" approach with Postgres metrics storage

-Below are sample steps to do a custom install from scratch using Postgres for the pgwatch configuration DB, metrics DB and Grafana config DB.
+Below are the sample steps for a custom installation from scratch using Postgres for the pgwatch configuration DB, metrics DB and Grafana config DB.